 Away from the food world, Trina is the Managing Director of Templebridge Investments.
 She is a pioneer and specialist in the Asian bond market securities sector and has held senior positions in a number of global investment banks in Hong Kong, London and Singapore.
-Trina holds a Masters degree in Finance and Accounting from the London School of Economics and a Bachelors degree in Economics from the National University of Singapore.
+Trina holds a Masters degree in Accounting and Finance from the London School of Economics and a Bachelors degree in Economics from the National University of Singapore.
 In 2021, she was appointed by the Ministry of Finance (Singapore) to represent the country at the G20 Private Sector Alliance for the Empowerment and Progression of Women’s Economic Representation (EMPOWER).

 Trina is past-President of both UN Women (Singapore) and the Financial Women’s Association of Singapore (FWAS) and the past Vice President of Singapore Council of Women Organizations and co-chair of BoardAgenda and the Singapore Women’s Hall of Fame.
 She has also previously served on the boards of Sentosa Development Corporation (Audit), the National Volunteer and Philanthropy Centre (NVPC), the Singapore Institute of International Affairs (SIIA) and the Economic and Employment committee of the government’s feedback unit, REACH.